ku-sldg/plih/_posts/2016-06-13-FailureOption.md

                          (Num v2) = (eval t2)
                      in (Num (v1-v2))
 {% endhighlight %}

+The additional cases are largely as one would anticipate.  `And` `Leq` and `IsZero` each evaluate their arguments and return an appropriate result.
+The only real change is operations can now return types that differ from their argument types.
+This is not a big change, but operations are no longer closed.

+The `If` construct differs in that not arguments are evaluated before the `If`.
+The condition is evaluated an the Haskell `if` expression used to evaluate the appropriate `then` or `else` expression.
+Note that in both `ABE` and Haskell `if` is an expression that returns a value when calculated.
+This is in contrast to languages like C or Java where `if` is a command that sequences execution.
+We'll revisit this concept later.

 {% highlight haskell %}
 eval (Boolean b) = (Boolean b)